Used RV for Sale

 • Use your nose, it always knows.
 A warm musty smell can indicate water damage, and an ammonia smell can mean the fridge is bad.
 Bathroom odors can indicate the previous owner may have not taken as thorough care of the RV as they should have.
 In a motorized coach engine smells like oil and gas fumes can indicate the same.
 A strong perfume smell may be thoughtful or it may be hiding something.

 • Tires have a roughly seven-year lifespan no matter if they have gone 1 mile or 1 million.
 RV tires are almost never changed based on wear, but rather based on age and condition of the sidewall (common area for dry rot – small cracks in the tires rubber above the rim and below the tire tread).
 The last four digits of the DOT code indicate the manufacture date of that tire, with the first two indicating the week and the second two the year.
 A DOT code of 0409 means that tire was made the fourth week of 2009.
-No matter what the tire looks like if it seven years or more past this date they should be replaced.
+No matter what the tire looks like if it is seven years or more past this date they should be replaced.

 • Fuel lines need to have fuel run through them at least occasionally to keep them from drying out.
 So a low mileage motorhome has a sweet spot between under and over use.
 Mileage that is unusually low can indicate an RV sat more than they normally do and it will have been extra important to run the vehicle on a regular basis to keep everything supple.
 This applies to generators as well, whether the RV is motorized or not.

 Please remember at Guaranty RV Super Centers we are always here to help.
 While we would love an opportunity to help you own your Dream RV, we are also here to help to make the most out of the RV you already have.
-Our RV service team can perform a full pre-delivery inspection before or after you buy an RV elsewhere and they can fix whatever needs fixing.
-The Guaranty Travel Center and RV Park has 10,000 square feet of parts and accessories, a delicious café, and is staffed with helpful and knowledgeable folks who can get you the right part, the right beer or wine pairing for your meal, or get you the perfect site in our beautiful park for a few days to a few weeks.
+Our RV service team can perform a full pre-delivery inspection before or after you buy an RV elsewhere, and they can fix whatever needs fixing.
+The Guaranty Travel Center and RV Park has 11,000 square feet of parts and accessories, a delicious café, and is staffed with helpful and knowledgeable folks who can get you the right part, the right beer or wine pairing for your meal, or get you the perfect camping site in our beautiful rv park for a few days to a few weeks.
 So call, click, or come by for a cup of coffee and let Guaranty help you enjoy the RV lifestyle.
 Remember We Don’t Just Sell Fun, We Guaranty It!